 4 – Make them useful to both parties, your business and the customer.
 Even though you write a question in the customers’ voice, answer it in yours.
 After all, the goal is to facilitate interactions between your target customer and your business.

 5- Don’t overdo it.
 While there is no magic number, fewer questions and answers are better than more.

 6 – Encourage up-voting.
 Ask loyal customers to up-vote your questions and answers to ensure they are the most popular and stay at the top of the list.
 Be very aware of your top rated question as it receive more visibility in the Local Knowledge Panel.

-As noted, Google is not yet offering GMB alerts or API monitoring, which means that you must conduct monitoring activities manually or look to GetFiveStars for its new monitoring solution.
+As noted, Google is not yet offering Google alerts or API monitoring, which means that you must conduct monitoring activities manually or look to GatherUp for its monitoring solution.

-Assign a staff member to monitor the Knowledge Panel in Google Search and Maps for new questions and respond as the business owner by logging into Google using your GMB account credentials.
+Assign a staff member to monitor the Knowledge Panel in Google Search and Maps for new questions and respond as the business owner by logging into Google using your Google Business Profile account credentials.